 The Stono Institute for Freedom, Justice and Security (SIFJS) is named in honor of the enslaved African freedom fighters that orchestrated and participated in the Stono River Rebellion of 1739 against British authorities and slavocrats in colonial South Carolina.
 The Stono Rebellion was arguably America’s first human rights rebellion and was led by an enslaved Angolan warrior named “Jemmy.”
 It was the largest and most successful “slave revolt” against British slavery and domination in the United States.
 It resulted in a ten year moratorium on the international slave trade into South Carolina and helped set the stage for the American Revolution (1775-1783).
 The site where the Stono Rebellion began was declared a National Historic Landmark in 1974.

-The SIFJS is a non-partisan racial justice and human rights organization and think tank founded by African-Americans aimed at combating historical and ongoing existential threats—domestic and international—to Black life and liberty including but not limited to institutional, systemic and structural racial discrimination; violent white extremist vigilantism; deadly police violence; black-on-black violence; and Black poverty.
+The SIFJS is a non-partisan and multi-ethnic racial justice and human rights organization and think tank founded by African-Americans that aims to, in the words of Dr. Martin Luther King, Jr., combat “three major evils” including the “the evil of racism, the evil of poverty, and the evil of war,” as they relate what King referred to as, “racial injustice”.
+We are dedicated to fighting historical and ongoing existential threats—domestic and international—to Black life and liberty.
 The SIFJS’s programmatic agenda is organized around three themes: Freedom, Justice and Security, and our programs mainstream four core elements: education, youth, accountability and empowerment.

 The SIFJS’ core belief is that every living being is divinely made and invaluable.
 We believe in the UN Charter’s reaffirmation of “faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women” and in the promotion of “social progress and better standards of life in larger freedom.”
-The SIFJS represents Black America and the legitimate calls for racial justice by Americans across the racial spectrum.
+The SIFJS represents the legitimate calls for racial justice by Americans across the racial spectrum.